 Graduate Catalog

-Student Affairs Administration
+Higher Education Student Affairs

-Master of Arts in Student Affairs Administration
+Master of Arts in Higher Education Student Affairs

-The curriculum offers coursework that prepares practitioner-scholars who possess both practical and theoretical knowledge in the field of student affairs administration.
+The curriculum offers coursework that prepares practitioner-scholars who possess both practical and theoretical knowledge in the field of higher education student affairs.
 Graduates will be prepared to work toward creating inclusive democratic communities in higher education settings, where caring, equity, and social justice are guiding principles and diverse perspectives are supported.
 Faculty employ transformative pedagogies at the individual and group level to enhance student learning and to help students develop a professional identity that demonstrates a commitment to legal, ethical, and professional responsibilities in the student affairs profession.

 Students complete coursework together with a small group of committed peers.
 This cohort structure leads to lifetime friendships and extensive professional networks.
 Theory is integrated with practice through rigorous coursework, a capstone proseminar project, and two comprehensive, supervised practica that give students hands-on experience in college environments.
 Program faculty possess extensive field experience as student affairs professionals and deep theoretical grounding in the history and foundations of higher education.